shriyachallam/maccorcyclingdata/README.rst

 Compatibility
 -------------

-If you encounter issues running the code for any version of Novonix software report an issue.
-Note that an example file will be needed in order to improve the code.

-The raw testdata and schedule file that this package is used on shoudl be csv files.
+The raw testdata and schedule file that this package is used on must be csv files.
+The example uses data exported from ______ model of `MACCOR`_ battery cyclers.
-Please export your raw testdata from the `MACCOR`_ battery cyclers with columns named and ordered as the following:
+As long the raw testdata from the `MACCOR`_ battery cyclers has columns named and ordered as the following, this package should work:

 #.
 'Cyc#'